 The Catechism and the Bible:

-- The Catechism is not meant to replace the Bible but to help people understand and apply the teachings of Scripture.
+• The Catechism is not meant to replace the Bible but to help people understand and apply its teachings.

 Example: